Soil Fertility Basics

 Soil has an overall negative electric charge because clay and organic matter (OM)

-charges on their surfaces than positive charges.
-Positively charged nutrient cations
+in soil have many more negative charges on their surfaces than positive charges.
+Positively

-are attracted and held to these
+charged nutrient cations are attracted and held to these negatively charged surfaces

-negatively charged surfaces like a magnet, removing nutrients from soil water.
-These
+like a magnet, removing nutrients from soil water.
+These attractions are weak, so

-attractions are weak, so as nutrients are taken up by a plant, more nutrients held
+as nutrients are taken up by a plant, more nutrients held to soil can release and

-to soil can release and become available (Figure 1).
-Cation exchange capacity (CEC)
+become available (Figure 1).
+Cation exchange capacity (CEC) is a measure of how much

-is a measure of how much negative charge is in a soil.
-A higher CEC soil can hold
+negative charge is in a soil.
+A higher CEC soil can hold more nutrients, minimizing

-more nutrients, minimizing nutrient losses due to water leaching them out, and is
+nutrient losses due to water leaching them out, and is a good indicator of soil fertility.

 Clays, the smallest soil particles, have a high CEC because they have more exposed

-than silts and sands and because of chemical changes that happen as clay forms.
-Like
+surface area to hold nutrients than silts and sands and because of chemical changes

-clay, organic matter has a high surface area and a high CEC.
-In addition, OM retains
+that happen as clay forms.
+Like clay, organic matter has a high surface area and a

-water and releases nutrients as it decomposes, functioning as a slow-release fertilizer.
+high CEC.
+In addition, OM retains water and releases nutrients as it decomposes, functioning

-Soils can also hold anions, which are negatively charged particles, but anion
+as a slow-release fertilizer.
+Soils can also hold anions, which are negatively charged

 exchange capacity (AEC) is substantially smaller than CEC and less important for soil